jzerez/robot_localization/README.md

 ### Initializing the particles
-For our initial set of particles, we get a initial pose estimate from clicking in Rviz.
+For our initial set of particles, we get an initial pose estimate from clicking in Rviz.
 We take this pose estimate and create particles that are normally distributed around this point.
 The particles are also normally distributed around the orientation of the initial pose estimate.

 ![Initial Particles](./assets/InitialParticles.png)